Aurelien-Gg/Cryo-pip/README.md

 ## Patch notes (Version 2.0)

-**New Features**

-**Hyperchill Mode™**: Added a "Relax and Denoise" button for those tomograms that just need to vibe.
-Warning: may lead to surreal image reconstructions if used too liberally.

-**Virtual Lab Assistant "Cryo-Bob"**: Bob now offers random bits of wisdom during processing (e.g., "Have you tried turning it off and back on?").

-**Artifact Whack-a-Mole**: All artifacts should theoretically be removed, but if one shows up, now you can just click it!
-Each artifact whacked spawns two new ones (work in progress).

 **Bug Fixes**

 **Tomogram Duplication**: Fixed an issue where processing one tomogram would occasionally lead to duplicate stacks across all directories.
 (Unless you liked that bug?)